tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 $\epsilon(\mathcal{A} \circ G_b) \leq \epsilon$, for some negligeable $\epsilon$.

-Proving that every adversary has a negligeable advantage is essentially impossible for everything but the simplest schemes.
+Proving that every adversary has a negligeable advantage is essentially impossible for anything but the simplest of schemes.
 In fact, in many cases, such a proof would immediately lead you to conclude that $P \neq \text{NP}$, which a lot of people have spent a considerable amount of time trying to prove.

-What you do instead is that you rely on the hardness of some other problem.
+What you do instead is rely on the hardness of some other problem.
 For example, you may assume that factoring integers is hard, and use that to build an encryption scheme which is also hard.

 The way this linking is done, is via reductions.
-A reduction uses an adversary $\mathcal{A}$ for some game $A_b$, and uses that adversary to build other adversaries $\mathcal{B}_i$ for games $B^i_b$.
+A reduction uses an adversary $\mathcal{A}$ for some game $A_b$ to build other adversaries $\mathcal{B}_i$ for games $B^i_b$.
 If $A_b$ is broken, then all of the $B^i_b$ games are also broken.
-Conversely, if all of these games are secure, then so must $A_b$ be.
+Conversely, if all of these games are secure, then $A_b$ must be as well.

-More concretely, a reduction is a statement of the form:
+More concretely, a reduction is a statement (and corresponding proof) of the form:

 For all adversaries $\mathcal{A}$ against $A_b$, there exists adversaries $\mathcal{B}_i$ against $B^i_b$ such that: